-Some weedy species are treated with an herbicide solution using foliar, basal bark, and cut stump methods.
-The five herbicides applied are Garlon 4 Ultra® (Triclopyr ester), Vastlan® (Triclopyr amine), Roundup ProMax® (glyphosate), Roundup Custom Aquatic and Terrestrial® (glyphosate), and ClearCast® (Imazamox).
-These herbicides are used due to their high effectiveness and low toxicity rating.
-Garlon 4 Ultra® herbicide is the preferred chemical for broadleaf weeds and has little effect on monocots (grasses).
-Vastlan®, is a safe around aquatic environments herbicide, which also does not affect monocots drastically and has also proven to be highly effective on woody vegetation.
-Round Up Custom Aquatic and Terrestrial® is a safe around aquatic environments herbicide applied to plants adjacent to creeks or in areas subject to seasonal runoff.
-Roundup ProMax® is a non-selective herbicide with a surfactant added to the formulation and is used to treat grasses as Garlon 4 Ultra® is not very effective on monocots.
-Roundup ProMax® is also used to foliar spray gorse due it's known high effectiveness for this species.
-The active ingredient in ClearCast®, Imazamox, is of a similar chemical makeup to Imazapyr (Arsenal® and Habitat®) and has shown evidence of persisting in the soil well after the initial treatment.
-This herbicide is specifically to be used on difficult to control species such as Hedera helix (English ivy) and Oxalis pes-caprae (Oxalis).
-Anecdotally, SMCP has observed at Pillar Point Bluff that this herbicide was highly effective on targeting the below ground bulbil of Oxalis, leading to about 90% control within one work area in a February 2021 treatment.
-This herbicide was used in 2022 to control Oxalis within the SBMHCP area and the results observed were highly promising.
+Some weedy species are treated with targeted herbicide applications using either a foliar spray, basal bark treatment, or cut/stump method.
+Herbicides utilized on San

+Bruno Mountain in 2023 include Garlon 4 Ultra® (Triclopyr ester), Vastlan® (Triclopyr amine), Roundup ProMax® (glyphosate), ClearCast® (Imazamox), and Milestone® (aminopyralid), which are all recommended for SBMHCP specific projects by our on-call licensed Pest Control Advisor (PCA).
+These herbicides are recommended because of their high effectiveness for target species and their low risk to human and environmental health.
+Garlon 4 Ultra is the preferred chemical for broadleaf weeds and has little effect on monocots (grasses).
+Vastlan is safe near aquatic environments and similarly does not affect monocots drastically.
+Vastlan has also proven to be highly effective on woody vegetation.
+Round Up Custom Aquatic and Terrestrial is also safe near aquatic environments and can be applied to plants adjacent to creeks or in areas subject to seasonal runoff.
+Roundup ProMax is a non-selective herbicide with a surfactant added to the formulation and is used to treat grasses as Garlon 4 Ultra is not very effective on monocots.
+Roundup ProMax can also be used as a foliar spray for gorse due its known high effectiveness for the species.
+The active ingredient in ClearCast (imazamox) is of a similar chemical makeup to imazapyr (Arsenal® and Habitat®) and has shown evidence of persisting in the soil after the initial treatment which can be utilized to suppress difficult species such as Hedera helix (English ivy) and Oxalis pes-caprae (Oxalis).
+SMCP has observed at Pillar Point Bluff that this herbicide was highly effective on targeting the below ground bulbil of Oxalis, leading to about 90% control within one work area in a February 2021 treatment.
+This herbicide was used in 2022 to control Oxalis within the SBMHCP area and the results observed were consistent to those at Pillar Point Bluff.

 The herbicide application type and method depend upon the species and location.
-Three application treatments (foliar, cut-stump, and thin-line) are used within SBMHCP area.
+Two application treatment types (foliar and cut-stump) are currently used within the SBMHCP area.
 Foliar treatment is when the whole of the plant's canopy and leaf area are targeted using backpack sprayers and cone/jet tips.
 The spray tips are designed to adjust and allow target specific applications.
-Cut-stump treatments are when the trunk is cut 1-2 inches above soil surface and treated with a 25% to 50% mixed solution with a Roundup® product, Garlon 4 Ultra®, or Vastlan® and vegetable oil.
-Thinline treatments are considered a low volume application and is used primarily on trees and shrubs less than six inches in diameter.
-A thin stream of undiluted or highly concentrated herbicide is applied in a horizontal line around each stem.
+Cut-stump treatments involve cutting the trunk 1-2 inches above the soil surface and treating with a 25% to 50% mixed solution of the herbicide and vegetable oil.
 All application techniques are focused on the target species, and drift to adjacent plants is avoided by using the appropriate equipment and applying during appropriate weather conditions.